silexphp/Silex/doc/providers/twig.rst

         return $twig;
     }));

-For more information, check out the `Twig documentation
+For more information, check out the `official Twig documentation
 <http://twig.sensiolabs.org>`_.